OpenSSH /etc/ssh/ssh_host_ecdsa_key

 Files in /etc/ contain system-wide configuration settings that affect all users.

-When should I use this ssh_host_ecdsa_key file?
+When should I use this ssh_host_ecdsa_key?

-How do I restore OpenSSH to default settings?
+How do I restore OpenSSH defaults?

-Can I use this configuration file for OpenSSH troubleshooting?
+Can I use this for OpenSSH troubleshooting?